 That said, Britney, I’m ready for questions if they have come in over the chat.

-Britney: Well, thank you for that wonderful presentation, Zac, I do not have any questions at this time but I want to give a moment to people to think about if there are any follow-up questions in any areas that you’d like Zac to review today.
-Before we conclude, I just want to note that you can find this recording in the website under education and webinar archives.
-Please also note that you will get a survey that comes up after this webinar if you have any feedback.
-Now I’d like to hand over the questions, it looks like we do have a few coming through.
-Our first is in from Steve, he is wondering, Zac, how are valuations determined?
+Britney: Well, thank you for that wonderful presentation, Zac.
+I do not have any questions at this time, but I want to give a moment to people to think about if there are any follow-up questions or any areas that you’d like Zac to review today.
+Before we conclude, I just want to note that you can find this recording on the website under the education and webinar archives.
+Please also note that you will get a survey that comes up after this webinar, and we thank you in advance for your feedback.
+Now I’d like to hand over the questions—it looks like we do have a few coming through.
+Our first is in from Steve.
+He is wondering, Zac, how are valuations determined?

 Zac: Steve, thanks for your question.
-I’ll be honest, valuation is not necessarily my area of expertise; it’s a combination of revenue and profitability, that’s typically what goes into the equation.
-If you were to follow up after the call, I can point you to see other resources in the industry that may be able to help you with that.
+I’ll be honest, valuation is not necessarily my area of expertise; it’s a combination of revenue and profitability.
+That’s typically what goes into the equation.
+If you want to follow up after the call, I can point you to other resources in the industry that may be able to help you with that.

-Britney: We have another question they’re wondering: Are any geographic areas harder for acquisitions than others?
+Britney: We have another question in.
+Are any geographic areas hotter for acquisitions than others?

 Zac: Yes.
-At Vacasa, we are interested in working with companies broadly, but there are areas where we like to focus, on year-round markets, are something that’s very interesting to ask, because the cash flow and the revenues are good year-round, so that you don’t have the seasonal dips to manage in periods where your staff aren’t necessarily busy.
-I think year-round markets are of special interest because of the good year-round cash flow they provide.
+At Vacasa, we are interested in working with companies broadly, but there are areas where we like to focus,.
+Year-round markets are something that’s very interesting to us, because the cashflow and the revenues are good year-round, so you don’t have the seasonal dips to manage and periods where your staff aren’t necessarily busy.
+I think year-round markets are of special interest because of the good year-round cashflow they provide.

 Britney: We have a question from David.
 He is wondering: How do you transition owners from the original contract to the new contract?

-Zac: Thanks David, that’s a great question.
-So, when we evaluate contracts, we look at them on a few different terms.
+Zac: Thanks, David, that’s a great question.
+When we evaluate contracts, we look at them on a few different terms.
 One is legal terms—do they have the appropriate risk navigation in terms of insurance and things like that?
-Also we look at operational concerns, so is this contract written in a way that will allow us to execute operations?
+Also, we look at operational concerns—is this contract written in a way that will allow us to execute operations?
 And third is the financial aspect, so the management commission or any fees that are included.
-So, we look at that contract and there may not be a need for a change, so if the contract is assignable, and it has good protection in terms of requiring the owners to have insurance, and this operation is similar to the way that a potential buyer would want to operate, there probably would be an assumption of contracts, as opposed to requiring owners to sign a new contract.
+So, we look at that contract and there may not be a need for a change.
+If the contract is assignable, and it has good protections in terms of requiring the owners to have insurance, and is operationally similar to the way a potential buyer would want to operate, there probably would be an assumption of contracts, as opposed to requiring owners to sign a new contract.

-The third aspect of that which I didn’t mention is, is the management fee competitive for the area?
+The third aspect of that, which I didn’t mention, is, is the management fee competitive for the area?
 If there are deficiencies in that, either from an operational, legal, or financial perspective, there are few ways to go about it.
-One is, a partner may work with you to identify potential updates to your management agreement to make it assumable so no contract conversion process will be required after the sale, or you know there is a process that we use to convert owners to new contracts.
-We can communicate to them the differences between the contracts they’re currently on, what they’re being asked to sign, and also communicate to them the benefits.
+One is, a partner may work with you to identify potential updates to your management agreement to make it assumable, so no contract conversion process will be required after the sale.
+Or, there is a process that we use to convert owners to new contracts.
+We can communicate to them the differences between the contract they’re currently on and what they’re being asked to sign, and also communicate to them the benefits.

 Britney: Thank you, Zac!
-Do you plan to follow up with another question?
-He is wondering: By "year-round," are you referring to more urban versus resort type of property?
+Steve wanted to follow up on an earlier question.
+He is wondering, by "year-round," are you referring to a more urban versus resort type of property?

-Zac: Sure, so a year-round market could be an urban market where people are visiting for business travel or other sorts of vacation, but also we are looking at places like Florida, Hawaii, California, where people are visiting consistently throughout the year–let me know if that’s not clear enough–as opposed to a ski market, for example.
-So, if we look at Sun Valley, Idaho, it’s going to be very busy in ski season, and it’s going to be very busy in summer, but there’s going to be those shoulder seasons in spring and fall, basically two months season, where there is going to be less activity.
+Zac: Sure, so a year-round market could be an urban market people are visiting for business travel or other sorts of vacations.
+But, we are also looking at places like Florida, Hawaii, and California, where people are visiting consistently throughout the year, as opposed to a ski market, for example.
+So, if we look at Sun Valley, Idaho, it’s going to be very busy in ski season, and it’s going to be very busy in summer, but there’s going to be those shoulder seasons in spring and fall, basically two seasons, where there is going to be less activity.

 Britney: We have another question, and it’s from Ally.
-She is wondering, do owners of companies that you acquire get special pricing to rental units in your own inventory across the world and as a benefit to owners?
+She is wondering, do owners of companies that you acquire get special pricing on rental units in your own inventory across the world, as a benefit to owners?

-Zac: So are we talking about homeowners or are people selling their companies?
+Zac: So are we talking about homeowners or people selling their companies?

 Britney: She said homeowners.

-Zac: So there are programs that allow for homeowners to get discounts.
+Zac: There are programs that allow for homeowners to get discounts.
 It kind of varies based on the region.

 Britney: Hopefully this helps answer some of your questions, everyone.
-I don’t see any more questions at this time but we did have one question asked about the topic of the presentation.
+I don’t see any more questions at this time, but we did have one question asked about the topic of the presentation.
 We have included this in the webinar toolbar, but I can also send the PDF and a follow-up email as well.
-If any other additional questions come through please refer to the email firstname.lastname@example.org.
+If any other additional questions come through, please refer to the email firstname.lastname@example.org.
 Myself and the education team will make sure that you can get help for your questions.
-But thank you all for the time and your questions, and for coming online to attend the event, and I will also give a big thank you to our presenter Zac for sharing his knowledge and expertise with our community.
-So thank you all for attending the event today.
+But thank you all for the time and your questions, and for coming online to attend the event.
+I will also give a big thank you to our presenter Zac for sharing his knowledge and expertise with our community.
+Thank you all for attending the event today.
 Please don’t forget to fill out that survey that comes up after this webinar, and I hope you all have a great day.